Skip navigation

 Fast Facts

-• Carillo has served in many roles for NBC Olympics, most recently serving as an Olympic correspondent and play-by-play voice for tennis and marathon swimming events at the Tokyo Olympic Games.
+• Most recently served as a correspondent and play-by-play voice for tennis and marathon swimming events for 2024 Paris Olympics and Tokyo Olympics.

-• Received two coveted Peabody Awards, one of television’s highest honors, one for work on the HBO documentary Billie Jean King, Portrait of a Pioneer and the other for co-writing with Frank DeFord the HBO documentary Dare to Compete: The Struggle of Women in Sport.
+• Received two coveted Peabody Awards, one of television’s highest honors, for her work on the HBO documentary Billie Jean King, Portrait of a Pioneer and co-writing with Frank DeFord the HBO documentary Dare to Compete: The Struggle of Women in Sport.

 • Carillo’s candid and insightful commentary has earned her accolades throughout the industry, including the distinction of being called “the sport’s top analyst” by Sports Illustrated and “Best Commentator” by Tennis Magazine (1988-91), “Best Commentator” by World Tennis Magazine (1986) and “Broadcaster of the Year” by the WTA (1981 and 1985).